 Analysis: In 2010, management implemented a new performance evaluation form to include written goals and objectives written collaboratively by the employee and their supervisors to set short term and long term goals.
 Responses for 2012 were provided by employees in the employee survey and offered options to disagree.
 2013 and 2014 data has held steady with 2012 data.
 In 2015 there was an increase in the area possibly due to the increased opportunities for employees to cross-train in other job categories.
 In 2016 and 2017 maintenance department employees were also cross-trained in CCTV and construction inspection.
 In 2018 staff were trained in the source control and construction and rehabilitation departments.
 In 2020 two new employees were trained in pump maintenance.
 One employee was promoted to Pump Facility Supervisor and another was promoted to Pump Station Mechanic.
-In 2021 one maintenance worker was able to be promoted to CCTV Tech due to continued cross training.
+In 2022, a maintenance worker was promoted to pump maintenance mechanic.
+In addition, the pump maintenance mechanic was promoted Field Supervisor.
+Also in 2022 a new, Utility Worker position was created and filled.